-3) Teach recruiters how to personalize messages and provide them with examples
+Teach recruiters how to personalise messages and provide them with examples

-Personalization makes a huge impact on the candidate experience, and it’s far more than simply using the candidate’s name in your emails to them.
-One way to encourage personalized messages is to create a variety of templates that your recruiting team can personalize.
+Personalisation makes a huge impact on the candidate experience, and it’s far more than simply using the candidate’s name in your emails to them.
+One way to encourage personalised messages is to create a variety of templates that your recruitment team can personalise.

 How do you currently assess your attempts at follow-ups with candidates?
 Is it improvised by the recruiter or based on data?
 Extensive research exists on the optimal times to call and email candidates.
 Supplement this with your own data to determine the best times to reach candidates.

-This is crucial because connect rate data often runs counter to conventional wisdom.
+This is crucial because connect rate data often runs counter to the conventional wisdom on the subject.
 Let’s say a candidate doesn’t pick up the phone or respond to an email.
 At what point should a recruiter simply give up?
+Many

-One large study found that that the seventh attempt at calling a candidate is nearly as effective as the third.
-Another study shows that ten percent of candidates wait until the eighth email to send their first reply.
+Research by InsightSquared found that that the seventh attempt at calling a candidate is nearly as effective as the third.
+A study by Yesware shows that ten percent of candidates wait until the eighth email to send their first reply.
 Create a follow-up plan and provide it to all of your recruiters to ensure that you’re reaching the most candidates as efficiently as possible.